-Figs~\ref{fig:gamma}(b)-(c) show snapshots of the axisymmetric part of the composition field $C_{axi}$ for two simulations (one either side of $R_{\rho,\text{layer}}$), with radial profiles of the total composition field $C_{tot}=C_0(r)+C_{axi}$ shown in fig.~\ref{fig:gamma}(c)--(f) show snapshots of the composition and velocity fields for the same simulations.
-We show the composition, rather than total density, as the small Prandtl number (i.e. fast thermal diffusion) means that the temperature profile is rather smeared, making it more difficult to see structures in $\rho$ than in $C$.
-Where $R_\rho<R_{\rho,\text{layer}}\approx1.7$ (fig.~\ref{fig:gamma}(b), (d)), there is a clear layered structure, with three bands of relatively constant composition, separated by sharp interfaces.
+Figs~\ref{fig:gamma}(b) shows radial profiles of the axisymmetric part of the composition field $C_0+C_{axi}$, for two simulations (one either side of $R_{\rho,\text{layer}}$).
+Figures~\ref{fig:gamma}(c)--(f) show snapshots of the composition and velocity fields for the same simulations.
+We show the composition, rather than total density, as fast thermal diffusion (small $\Pr$) means that the temperature profile is rather smeared, making it more difficult to see structures in $\rho$ than in $C$.
+In simulation I, where $R_\rho<R_{\rho,\text{layer}}\approx1.5$ (fig.~\ref{fig:gamma}(c), (e)), there is a clear layered structure, with three bands of relatively constant composition, separated by sharp interfaces.
 This structure is also visible in the radial velocity, particularly near the poles, where three different convective bands can be seen.
 In simulation II, by contrast, no layers are visible, and the total composition field shows little variation from the background conductive profile $C_0(r)$.
 Instead, the semi-convection instability results in a small-amplitude linear response that does not develop into layers.
-The weak velocities seen in fig.~\ref{fig:gamma}(g),(i) result in very small convective fluxes, so the flux ratio is very close to the conductive limit $\overline{\gamma}\sim R_\rho/\Le$.
+The weak velocities seen in fig.~\ref{fig:gamma}(f) result in very small convective fluxes, so the flux ratio is very close to the conductive limit $\overline{\gamma}\sim R_\rho/\Le$.
 These two snapshots are representative for all simulations with $R_\rho<1.5$ and $R_\rho>1.5$ respectively, so there is good agreement with the $\gamma$-instability theory, with layers forming where $\partial\overline{\gamma}/\partial R_\rho<0$.

-Note that the small departure from the conductive profile in fig.~\ref{fig:gamma}(e) does not mean that semi-convection is not occurring; a linear stability analysis (see Appendix \ref{sec:linearonset}) shows that at this value of $\Rac$, the semi-convection limit is $R_{\rho,\text{onset}}=2.67$.
+Note that the small departure from the conductive profile for simulation II in fig.~\ref{fig:gamma}(b) does not mean that semi-convection is not occurring; a linear stability analysis (see Appendix \ref{sec:linearonset}) shows that at this value of $\Rac$, the semi-convection limit is $R_{\rho,\text{onset}}=3.17$.
 For values in the range $R_{\rho,\text{layer}}\lesssim R_\rho<R_{\rho,\text{onset}}$, layers do not develop, and instead the long-time state of the field is a small-amplitude weakly non-linear response, with a Reynolds number (and velocities) two orders of magnitude smaller than in the layered simulation.
 This matches the results of \citet{moll2016new}, who found that turbulent fluxes remain small for $R_\rho>R_{\rho,layer}$.

-\subsubsection{Effect of $\Rac$ on layer formation}
+\subsubsection{Effect of $\Rat$ on layer formation}